-Above: the Criterion Photo: The Cambridgeshire Collection

-he Criterion pub (the Cri) was in Market Passage, about 30 metres from the Arts Cinema.
+Above: the Criterion Photo: The Cambridgeshire Collection he Criterion pub (the Cri) was in Market Passage, about 30 metres from the Arts Cinema.

 The pub was used after WW2 by American GIs who were stationed on nearby airbases.
-This custom carried on into the early 1960s and often resulted in arguments and fights between GIs and the young local male population.
+This custom carried on into the early 1960s and often resulted in arguments and fights between servicemen and the young local male population.
 It wasn't unknown for fights to break out then spread outside, even smashing through plate-glass and carrying on inside the shop window opposite.
 American Military Police were regularly in place in Market Street on Friday and Saturday nights.

 After the Teddy Boy era, the Cri became the social centre of a freer young vibrant society.
 The lounge bar at the front was reserved for older people with their own favourite juke box records by the likes of Frank Sinatra, Bing Crosby and Russ Conway while younger people used the large back bar managed by Ken Hart Snr.
 Ken was helped by Lennie and his 'controller' - a police baton.
 A sign often seen in the pub on a Saturday lunchtime stated: "Beer today will be 1s 6d (7.5p) a pint until the damage caused last night is paid for!
 Then it will go back to 1s 3d".
 The traditional 'Town versus Gown' class war was disappearing in the 1960s and students who did visit the pub daringly wore 'donkey jackets' rather than college gowns.
 The pub, however, had its own form of social distinction: when the lounge bar parrot started swearing at customers, the young people in the back bar were often accused of teaching it foul language.

-Above: Max McKenna, Brian Foskett and Mick O'Reilly outside the Volunteer in Green Street in February 1966 Photo © Mick Brown
+Above from left: Max McKenna, Brian Foskett and Mick O'Reilly outside the Volunteer in Green Street in February 1966 Photo © Mick Brown

-The Volunteer

-A round the corner from the Criterion in Green Street the Volunteer was a favourite starting place for a night out.
+Three photos taken in the Volunteer of some of the regulars who also frequented most city centre pubs and beyond Photos © Alan Willis (left), Brian Foskett (centre) and Ralph Goodfellow (right) The Volunteer A round the corner from the Criterion in Green Street the Volunteer was a favourite starting place for a night out.
 Fights didn't break out in the Volunteer as in the Criterion but after pie and beans and several pints served up by the landlord it wasn't unknown for customers to surge out of the pub to disrupt an Empire Loyalists meeting or two in nearby Sidney Sussex College.
 The Volunteer was also a regular starting point for impromptu 'pub crawls' which were longer and gave more variety than the 'King Street Run' favoured by students.
 Routes would include both sides of Bridge Street and Castle Hill or both sides of Newmarket Road or Hills Road at a time when there were many more pubs than there are now.